openbaton/integration-tests/README.md

 [it/vim-c-1/nsd-c-1/nsr-c-1/nsr-w-1/gst-1]
 class-name = GenericServiceTester
 vnf-type = server
+user-name = ubuntu
 script-1 = iperf-running.sh
 ```

 The class name specifies, that we want to use the GenericServiceTester to test our service.
 The vnf-type is used to say on which virtual network functions the scripts should be executed and is equal to the one you wrote into the network service descriptor.
+The user-name field specifies the user name of the virtual machine.
 In our example the integration test would execute them on a virtual machine, which runs the iperfserver VNF which has the type 'server'.
 And finally you have to specify the script name. script-1 will be the first script executed in that task.
 If you want to execute more than that, just add script-2, script-3 and so on.